thaljef/Dist-Zilla-Chef/README.md

 In some ways, creating a dist is like cooking food, and you are the chef!
 Your dist has many ingredients (dependencies).
-We store these ingredients in a pantry (Pinto repostiory).
+We store these ingredients in a pantry (Pinto repository).
 When we are hungry for some code, we cook (build) our dist by combining it with all of the necessary ingredients.